0xTriboulet/InlineExecuteEx/README.md

 implements [COFFLoader](https://github.com/trustedsec/COFFLoader) as a Cobalt Strike compatible BOF, which can be used to fire other BOFs in a more complete way than what is currently possible from Beacon.

 The obvious trade here is that you lose the approximate lightness of PIC offered by Beacon's BOF loader, in favor of a a heavier abstraction.
 This is a nuance that may or may not be relevant to your use case.
-The intent of this implementation is to offer users the framework a *choice*.
+The intent of this implementation is to offer users of the framework a *choice*.

 ## Basic Usage
 Load `inline-execute-ex.cna` from the `Script Manager`.
 This will make the `inline-execute-ex` command available to you.